-Geopolitics and Canada as a middle power
+Geopolitics and Canada as a Middle Power

 Heightened political tensions pose a challenge to a unified and cohesive global health response.
-For example, in 2020 the Trump administration's policy towards the WHO and towards China significantly impinged on the former's ability to act, also undermining its legitimacy in the process.
-Despite the change in USA administration in early 2021, there remained difficulty in finding agreement on responses to the pandemic in the 2021 and 2022 meetings of the G7 and G20, of which Canada is an active participant.
-Prior to this, Canada, recognized both as a neighbour to the USA and as a middle power, experienced its own political tension with China sparked by the 2018 arrest of Meng Wanzhou in what has been termed the "Huawei case".
-These ongoing political tensions, and their after-effects can hinder collaborative global health efforts and therefore must be considered in discussions of global health strategies.
+For example, in 2020 the Trump administration's policy towards the WHO and towards China significantly impinged on the US' ability to act in global solidarity, also undermining its legitimacy in the process.
+Despite the change in US administration in early 2021, there remains difficulty in finding agreement on responses to the pandemic in the 2021 and 2022 meetings of the G7 and G20, of which Canada is an active participant.
+Recent geopolitical events add increased complexity, not only based on the pandemic experiences of inequity that have influenced a stronger north-south divide, but also following the Russian invasion of Ukraine and growing disparities related to climate change.
+These ongoing political tensions and their after-effects can hinder collaborative global health efforts and therefore must be considered in discussions of global health strategies.

 Canada's position as a middle power was analyzed succinctly by Nixon et al. (2018).
 The authors drew attention to the fact that "Canada has often aspired to be a socially progressive force abroad, using alliance building and collective action to exert influence beyond that expected from a country with moderate financial and military resources." (p.
 1736, Nixon et al., 2018).
-In the context of the present geopolitical standoffs - not only between the USA and China, but also Russia, the EU, and the NATO - Canada could play an important role as a bridge, consensus and alliance builder between geopolitical groupings and alliances.
-It is still often seen as a "good global citizen" trusted by many others.
-For example, Canada has approached smaller countries and island states heavily affected by climate change as an ambassador that can bridge conversations/negotiations with the USA and other countries in the G7/G20.
+In the context of the present geopolitical standoffs - not only between the US and China, but also Russia, the EU, and the NATO - Canada could play an important role as a bridge, consensus and alliance builder between geopolitical groupings and alliances to benefit global health and health equity.
+Canada is still often seen as a "good global citizen" trusted by many other countries, for example by approaching smaller countries and island states heavily affected by climate change as an ambassador to bridge conversations/negotiations with the US and other countries in the G7/G20.

-There have recently been a multitude of developments that offer political opportunities for Canada to be an active participant in global health.
+A multitude of recent developments offer political opportunities for Canada to be an active participant in global health.
 As a member of the G7, the G20, the WHO and PAHO, and a range of other geopolitical groupings, Canada can actively engage in global health with a position "grounded in our shared beliefs and values, including multilateralism, human rights and gender equality" (Grantham, 2021).
-Another approach is to manifest global health leadership through special global health meetings and summits held outside of UN/WHO processes.
-Both the USA and the EU have utilized this approach recently, with the US hosting the COVID-19 Summit and creating the U.S. Initiative for Global Vaccine Access (Global VAX), and the European Commission and Italy co-hosting the Rome Global Health Summit 2021.
+Global health leadership can also be exercised through convening special global health meetings and summits held outside of UN/WHO processes but this approach should be used carefully.
+Both the US and the EU have utilized this approach recently, with the US hosting the COVID-19 Summit and creating the U.S. Initiative for Global Vaccine Access (Global VAX), and the European Commission and Italy co-hosting the Rome Global Health Summit 2021.
 Having hosted several G7 (formerly G8) and G20 summits previously, one may support the notion that Canada has the proficiency and expertise to act as a global health leader as well.
-As a middle power with historical success in alliance building, Canada can not only participate, but can act as a leader in shaping a global health future consistent with the Canadian Coalitions of Global Health Principles for Global Health Research.
+As a middle power with historical success in alliance building, Canada can not only participate, but act as a leader in shaping a global health future consistent with the Canadian Coalition of Global Health Principles for Global Health Research.